 99. The average person walks the equivalent of 3 times around the world in their lifetime.

-And that’s my gobsmacking travel facts.
+And that’s my gobsmacking world travel facts.

 I hope I’ve given you some travel inspiration, as well as plenty of trivia knowledge to impress your friends with.